Chase Date: May 25, 2019

 Finally in Benjamin they let everyone behind them by, and I was able to quickly get going again.

+Finally I was back on the road.
 I continued with that storm through Cotton Center, Plainview, and off to the east towards Silverton and South Plains.
 Eventually I couldn’t find a road that didn’t have flooding across it, and spent the next couple hours getting back to I-27 and north for a photo at sunset.
-Frustrating chase day as I headed to Pampa for the 10,000 Hilton point hotel stay.
+Frustrating chase day as I headed to Pampa for the night.